 One of our new students is a bus driver and avid deer hunter from Eugene, Oregon.
 John had this to say about his newly developed tracking skills.

 "Thank you, Mark, for a wonderful experience.
-I learned more about tracking in 2 days than I have in 40 plus years of hunting." ~John H
+I learned more about tracking in 2 days than I have in 40 plus years of hunting." ~John Hampton

-Thanks, John H., We love to hear these types of comments from our students.
-Our focus is to increase our student's tracking skills, dramatically.
+Thanks, John., We love to hear comments from our students.
+At Lifesong Wilderness Adventures our focus is to increase student's Tracking Skills, dramatically.

-Tracking has many uses, from discovering what animals visit our yard to wildlife observation.
-Tracking can be a valuable tool for hunters, photographers, and nature enthusiast.
-As for me, I believe learning to track is one of the best survival skills a person can learn.
+Tracking helps us discover the animals that visit our backyard and neighborhood and still is a valuable skill for hunters, photographers, and nature enthusiasts.
+As for me, I believe learning how to Track is one of the best survival skills a person can learn.

 Recommended books on learning to track animals